stan-his/DeepFMPO/README.md

 # DeepFMPO
 Code accompanying the paper "Deep reinforcement learning for multiparameter optimization in de novo drug design".
+The paper can be found at: https://doi.org/10.26434/chemrxiv.7990910.v1.

 ## Instructions